Menu

 Q. What type of flooring can I clean with a steam mop?

-A. Always consult the owner’s manual for your mop to ensure that it’s safe for use on your flooring.
-That said, most steam mops can be used on marble, ceramic, stone, linoleum, vinyl, laminate and sealed wood flooring.
+A. Always consult the owner’s manual for your mop to make sure it’s safe for use on your flooring.
+That said, most steam mops can be used on marble, ceramic, stone, linoleum, vinyl, laminate and sealed wood.

 Q. Are the steam mop’s cloth cleaning pads reusable?

-A. Most steam mops use reusable pads that must be cleaned regularly.
-Most can be machine washed on the delicate cycle with a mild laundry detergent, but consult the owner’s manual for the proper washing procedure for that mop.
+A. Most steam mops have reusable pads that must be cleaned regularly.
+Most can be machine-washed on the delicate cycle with a mild laundry detergent.
+Consult your owner’s manual for the proper washing procedure for that mop.
+Some require air drying.

 Q. What maintenance does a steam mop need?

 A. Limescale can accumulate in the water tank, particularly if you’re filling it with hard water.
-Be sure to empty and wipe down the tank after each use.
-It’s also a good idea to periodically clean the steam nozzle with a pin to remove any limescale deposits that collect there.
+Empty and wipe down the tank after each use.
+It’s a good idea to periodically clean the steam nozzle with a pin to remove any limescale deposits that collect there.

 Q. How long does a steam mop last?